 Her NDE transformed her in more ways than one.
 Not only did she experience miraculous remission of her ‘incurable’ cancer, she also witnessed a change in her perception of life, so much so that her whole life took on a new meaning.

 Manoj Khatri caught up with Anita to get a glimpse of the magnificent wisdom that she now embodies.
-Here are the excerpts:
+Here are the excerpts from the interview:

 Manoj Khatri: “Death is the ultimate leveller.”
 How do you explain this popular expression in context of your NDE?